catmando/ant-magic/README.md

 Most of Ant Design is easily accessible to Hyperstack.
 Here we use the `Button`, `Form`, `Input`, `Collapse`, `Table` and many other components.

-While `Table` is easily accessible, its data input is a plain (but complex) JSON object, so to allow an easy interface between our ActiveRecord models and Ant Tables, we build a `Ant::Table` wrapper, that uses a modified Ant Design Table column description to pull the data out of our ActiveRecord collection.
+While the `Table` is easily accessible, its data input is a plain (but complex) JSON object.
+To allow an easy interface between our ActiveRecord models and Ant Tables, we build a `Ant::Table` wrapper, that uses a modified Ant Design Table column description to pull the data out of our ActiveRecord collection.

 The wrapped `Ant::Table` allows for filtering, sorting, conditional rendering, accordion style expansion of table rows, etc.

-The app also demonstrates use of the WhileLoading module to display a Spinner while data is loading

 Like any Hyperstack app, data synchronization between all clients and the server is automatic.

+The application has been deployed to Heroku and you can play with it here:  http://antmagic.herokuapp.com/